southwick-associates/B4W-19-01/README.md

 Disadvantages of R approach:

 - Not all analysts know R
-- It's different from what we've done in the past
+- It's different from what we've done in the past (which just uses Excel)
 - The XLConnect package has an extra dependency: java runtime environment